mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   .aggregateAsync(Consumer.offsetBatches)
 ```

 In reality, the `OffsetBatch` type is more than just an offset.
-In fact, the library defines the
+In fact, the library defines the class as follows:
-type as follow:

 ```scala
 // zio-kafka library code